Start9Labs/gitea-wrapper/instructions.md

 will be installed.

 Gitea works pretty much the same as Github.
-An exception to this is that, when accessing your Embassy's Gitea instance remotely (that is, from outside your Embassy's local network), you (currently) _must_ use Tor.
+An exception to this is that, when accessing your Start9 server's Gitea instance remotely (that is, from outside your local network), you (currently) _must_ use Tor.

-If you are on the same LAN as your Embassy, you can access it over .local using HTTP.
+If you are on the same LAN as your Start9 server, you can access it over .local using HTTP.

 SSH does not work over .local, as mDNS does not support non-http protocols (i.e.